GokulNC/Indic-PersoArabic-Script-Converter/README.md

 ### Currently supported methods

-1. Rule-based direct one-to-one mapping (does not support short vowels)
+1. Rule-based conversion
-  - Use this for simple raw conversion
+  - Faster, but does not support short vowels
   - Will not be accurate, especially for Arabic-to-Indic

 2. [Sangam Project's online transliteration](http://sangam.learnpunjabi.org/) API